Strong people alone know how to organize their suffering so as to bear only the most necessary pain. – Emil Dorian, Romanian poet, (1893–1956)

 Inspired by the illuminating work of Coach Dan John, the Ludus presents a pyramid of standards for men who seek to physically prepare themselves for a life of consequence.
 It is not a program, but a path.
 Those who chose to follow this path can expect to spend many years striving to attain the standards within.
 The journey consists of six distinct levels, each containing a list of feats which will be a trainee’s sole and deliberate focus at each stage of their journey.

 After achieving these feats with grace, the trainee shifts focus to the next level’s standards, and thus over time, will become a man worthy of respect.
-They begin with Strength, training the Starting Strength novice linear progression, and then whatever means necessary, to achieve the defined weightlifting standards.
+They begin with Strength, training a suitable novice linear progression, and then whatever means necessary, to achieve the defined weightlifting standards.
 Then comes Resilience and its basic criteria for strong and supple joints.
 Next is Persistence, or the ability to run, swim and work like a man, then Control and its template for bodily mastery.
 Courage, the longest and most brutal level, which should be trained across a lifetime, will make a trainee proficient in the timeless arts of boxing and grappling, and only upon surmounting this level can a trainee reach the pyramid’s pinnacle, and so earn the chance to be called a Champion.

 When training to meet the standards of Strength, a trainee should not be concerned with progressing through the standards of higher levels, except one.
 Meeting the standards for the fifth level, Courage, or proficiency in boxing and grappling, can only be attained through many, many, long years of work.
 Even when pursuing basic strength, a trainee should consider spending time each week in combat classes.
 Doing so will only make other standards easier to achieve.